48 results found

 Ranasinghe A, Dasgupta P, Nagar A, et al., 2018, Human Behavioral Metrics of a Predictive Model Emerging During Robot Assisted Following Without Visual Feedback, IEEE ROBOTICS AND AUTOMATION LETTERS, Vol: 3, Pages: 2624-2631, ISSN: 2377-3766

-Sadati SMH, Sullivan L, Walker ID, et al., 2018, Three-Dimensional-Printable Thermoactive Helical Interface With Decentralized Morphological Stiffness Control for Continuum Manipulators, Pages: 2283-2290
+Sadati SMH, Sullivan L, Walker ID, et al., 2018, Three-Dimensional-Printable Thermoactive Helical Interface With Decentralized Morphological Stiffness Control for Continuum Manipulators, Publisher: Institute of Electrical and Electronics Engineers (IEEE), Pages: 2283-2290

 He L, Herzig N, de Lusignan S, et al., 2018, Granular Jamming Based Controllable Organ Design for Abdominal Palpation., Pages: 2154-2157, ISSN: 1557-170X